marcosem/user-management-template/README.md

 ## About the Project

+This a user management template microservice.
+It is built in Node JS 22.18.0, allowing manage users (CRUD - Create, Read, Update, Delete), and also manage user authentication by generate a JSON Web Token (JWT) and allowing user to login with it.

 ### Built with
 * [NodeJS v22.18.0][node-url]
 * [Typescript][ts-url]
 * [Docker][docker-url]
 * [PostgreSQL][pg-url]
 * [TypeORM][typeorm-url]
+* [JSON Web Token (JWT)][jwt-url]

 ## Getting Started